 Critical facilities in Gearhart include the fire station, city hall, police station, and water treatment facility and reservoirs.
-Gearhart Elementary School located was part of the Seaside School District that relocated to the Pacific Ridge Elementary School facility in 2020-2021.
+Gearhart Elementary School property was sold in 2020.
+Students remain in the Seaside School District and were relocated to the Pacific Ridge Elementary School facility in Seaside.
 Critical facilities can serve as temporary shelters until locally designated shelters are developed.